niw/standalone_mod_dav/README.md

 Usage
 -----

-Clone this repository and create ``document_root`` directory or create a symbolic link where you want to use as a root.
+Clone this repository and symbolic link ``modules`` directory where Apache HTTP server is using.
+On OS X, it's ``/usr/libexec/apache2``.

     $ git clone https://github.com/niw/standalone_mod_dav.git
     $ cd standalone_mod_dav
+    $ ln -s /usr/libexec/apache2 modules

+Create ``document_root`` directory

+    $ mkdir document_root

+or create a symbolic link where you want to use as a root.

     $ ln -s ~/Documents document_root

 Use ``htdigest`` command to create credentials to allow access this WebDav.